-2FA - Why sending OTP via SMS is vulnerable
+2FA - The Risks of Sending OTP via SMS

-Most organizations today provide two factor authentication (2FA) to their users and customers, to provide them with a more secure mode of accessing their accounts.
+Most organisations today use two-factor authentication (2FA) for their users and customers.
+They do this to provide them with a more secure mode of accessing their accounts.
 2FA has indeed helped most users keep their accounts more secure than they were before its inception.
-However, with the introduction of 2FA as a more secure way of authenticating users came other issues that made it vulnerable to certain hacks.
+However, with the introduction of 2FA as a more secure way of authenticating users, also came other issues that made it vulnerable to certain hacks.

-Some of the biggest telecommunication companies use personal information such as billing address and pin to initiate device swapping.
-This is information that is vulnerable to social engineering hacks, and thus, the telecom companies might possibly miss every hint that the caller who is initiating this request is malicious.
+Unfortunately not.
+Some of the biggest telecommunication companies use personal information, such as billing addresses and pins, to initiate device swapping.
+This is information that is vulnerable to social engineering hacks, and thus, the telecom companies might miss that the caller who is initiating this request is malicious.

 Push Notification Authentication

-The responsibility of keeping push notification systems out of the reach of malicious hackers, now rests on the implementation and design of an application and its server.
-The reason for this is that no matter how secure a push notification provider is, if the provided credentials to accessing that provider’s services are not kept secured, push notifications can be sent by any malicious hacker who acquires them.
+The responsibility of keeping push notification systems out of the reach of malicious hackers now rests on the implementation and design of an application and its server.
+The reason is that no matter how secure a push notification provider is, if the provided credentials are not kept secure, push notifications can be sent by any malicious hacker who acquires them.